 Type 1 Diabetes In Type 1 diabetes your immune system falsely believes that insulin-producing cells are a threat and attacks them.
 As these cells are destroyed, the body loses its innate ability to make insulin.
 That is why insulin needs to be taken or else the body cannot function.
-Diabetes 1 is usually an inherited condition and diagnosed at a young age.
+Diabetes 1 is usually an inherited condition and is diagnosed at a young age.

 Type 2 Diabetes

 In Type 2 diabetes, the body produces insulin but the cells cannot use it as a key to let glucose in.
-That’s because they lose their sensitivity towards insulin.
+That’s because they lose their sensitivity toward insulin.
 When the body constantly has high levels of glucose in the blood, beta cells wear out.
 Although the mechanism of why cells become resistant to insulin is not yet understood, factors like extra weight, high-calorie diet, lack of physical activity, and chronic stress often lead to diabetes

 The third type of diabetes is called Gestational Diabetes can happen during pregnancy. carrying another human being puts challenges on the mother.
 One of those challenges is making enough insulin for both the mother and her baby.
 Often, the body cannot manage it, which leads to the development of gestational diabetes.
 This type of diabetes usually resolves after giving birth, however, it can cause complications during the pregnancy if not properly managed.